A PostgreSQL async library for modular applications

 • Connection pooling with retries and backoff

-• Schema-aware SQL templating ({{tables.users}}) for multi-tenant/multi-module apps
+• Schema-aware SQL templating ({{tables.users}}) for portable queries

-• First-class testing utilities (ephemeral DBs, fixtures, isolation)
+• Testing utilities (ephemeral DBs, fixtures, isolation)

 xkcd Exploits of a Mom